 FRMCS Users that are part of an active railway emergency alert shall be included in the voice communication.

-The railway emergency voice communication does not interrupt the railway emergency, but is able to pre-empt any other ongoing voice communication.
+The railway emergency voice communication does not interrupt the railway emergency alert but is able to pre-empt any other ongoing voice communication.